 - Chorizo and peppers

-Steps for a Fluffy Omelette
+- Steps for a Fluffy Omelette

-- Whisk eggs with salt and pepper.
+- Beat the eggs and season with salt and pepper.

 Egg Cooking Styles in a Table